 Burgundian Consort 2018

-The Burgundian Consort is preparing a program for a free lunchtime concert on Thursday May 10 in the Tyree Room of the Scientia Building, and its annual evening recital on Wednesday September 19, called The Spheres.
-It will include works by Byrd, Elgar, Purcell, Gjeilo, Tormis and Arensky, and the winning work of the 2018 Willgoss Choral Composition Prize by Owen Elsley, the stars.
+In 2018 , the Burgundian Consort presented a free lunchtime concert on Thursday May 10 in the Tyree Room of the Scientia Building, and an annual evening recital on Wednesday September 19, called The Spheres.
+It included works by Byrd, Elgar, Purcell, Gjeilo, Tormis and Arensky, and the winning work of the 2018 Willgoss Choral Composition Prize by Owen Elsley, the stars.